mentembyunsw/topics/92c042ca1c4a/content.md

 Commanding presenters make careful choices about their use of space to:

-- aid the clear communication of their message
+- Aid the clear communication of their message
-- model control of their material
+- Model control of their material
-- encourage connection with, and buy-in, of listeners in the room
+- Encourage connection with, and buy-in, of listeners in the room
-- demonstrate ease and comfort of self
+- Demonstrate ease and comfort of self
-- animate and visualise thinking processes and ideas.
+- Animate and visualise thinking processes and ideas.

 # Reading space